ICarryTheDustOfAJourney/Autosave-Render/readme.md

-# Autosave - Render: Automatically save .blend, .png and readme.txt files when rendering
+# Autosave - Render: Automatically save .blend, .png and readme.txt files when rendering with Blender

 ## Purpose

-This add-on provides an easy way to document & preserve a project's progress over time and to jump back to an arbitrary previous state, if required.
+This Blender Add-On provides an easy way to document & preserve a project's progress over time and to jump back to an arbitrary previous state, if required.

 It saves the .blend, .png (render image, optional) and a readme.txt (optional infos) -file in a new, dedicated subdirectory on every rendering.